Skip to content

 What is a Memorandum of Understanding in the UK?

 Many of your business deals will involve some initial informal discussion before reaching a formal agreement.
 For example, this may involve you answering a telephone call or meeting the other party for a chat over coffee.
 However, in more technical business deals, there can be a considerable negotiation period between the initial contact and the signing of a binding agreement.
 In some circumstances, you can help facilitate business negotiations by agreeing on a Memorandum of Understanding (MoU).
-This article will explore what an MoU is and whether it is suitable for your business agreements.
+This article will explore what an MoU is, why it can be valuable, and whether it is suitable for your business agreements.

 Why is a Memorandum of Understanding Useful?

 Before complex agreements, businesses negotiate the parameters of the arrangement.
-These parameters may include what the product is, potential goals and a provisional starting date for the business relationship in the event of successful negotiations.
-Furthermore, an MoU can help establish a mutual understanding between parties, particularly where you have not dealt with them.
+These parameters may include details such as what the product or service is, potential goals, what the monetary exchange will be, and a provisional starting date for the business relationship in the event of successful negotiations.
+Furthermore, an MoU can help establish a mutual understanding between parties, particularly where the parties have not previously dealt with each other.

-An MoU is a document that records the parties’ current intentions but is not legally binding.
+An MoU is a document that records the parties’ current intentions but is generally not legally binding.
 Therefore, should the parties be unable to reach an agreement, neither can threaten legal action for broken promises or breach of contract.
+However, in some cases, you may want certain terms to be binding.
+For example, if you are concerned about protecting confidential, crucial business information, like your trade secrets, then you can expressly state the confidentiality provisions to be binding.

 What Should a Memorandum of Understanding Contain?